-Canstar Blue’s first ever stick vacuum review has seen Electrolux, LG, Dyson, Bosch, Kmart, Black & Decker, Hoover, Kogan, Vax and Bissell compared on effectiveness, battery life, ease of use, ease of emptying, ease of storage, quietness, value for money and overall satisfaction.
+Canstar Blue’s stick vacuum review compares Electrolux, LG, Bosch, Black & Decker, Dyson, Hoover, Kogan, Vax and Kmart on effectiveness of clean, ease of use, ease of emptying, ease of storage, battery life, quietness, value for money and overall satisfaction.

 See our Ratings Methodology.